 Develop a clear guest list rather than an open invitation.
 Using invitation cards can help keep a party to a manageable size.
 They can even double as entry tickets for a large gathering.

 Helping your teen come up with fun activities or game ideas is a way to keep the focus away from alcohol.
 You could offer to put up a dart board, card table or ping-pong table.
-Or rent some movies, video games or a karaoke machine.
+Or watch some movies, play video games or rent a karaoke machine.

 Provide appropriate food throughout the party.
 Alcohol is absorbed more slowly when people have food in their stomachs.
 Be sure to provide water, soft drinks and juices.
 Stop serving alcohol about two hours before the designated end of the party.